Wedding Photography Tips

 The last thing you want to do is stress the couple out by being a grumpy photographer who tells great aunt or grandma to put their camera away.
 Everyone has a camera nowadays, so deal with it.
 One way is by thinking and moving quickly.
 Move a couple into position take several shots yourself before everyone realizes its done, then allow them to move in and take their photos.
 Move the couple again, quickly take several shots, then stand back and let everyone else take their photos.
 The normal photographer thinks slowly.
 While he or she is working out their camera settings you’ve already gotten the shot you need.

-Another way that works quite well is to make a photography session of it.
+Another way that works quite well is to make a wedding photography tutorial session of it.
 You could tell friends and family that you want everyone to get great shots, so you’ll position the couple, test the lighting (i.e get your shots in first) then turn around and say to them, yep that lighting is perfect go for it.
 Then stand back and let them get a few photos.
 The bottom line is, you’ve already taken the photographs you need of that specific pose.
 After the first couple of poses, friends and family are happy to stand back and let you take the first photos because they understand by now that they are also going to get their chance.

 Now I hear you thinking hang on, so why are couples going to buy my photos when all their family and friends have similar shots!
 When you take your photos, make sure you call the couple by name so they are both looking directly at you.
 During that time, you are the only photographer they are taking notice of.
 When family and friends move in there are usually a dozen or more of them, the wedding party are now looking in every direction.
 Yes, they will be good photos, but not the best ones 🙂